-The exemptions are largely clear.
+The exemptions are clear.

 The proposals state that specialist shops, such as confectioners, should be exempt from location restrictions - we support and welcome this proposal.
+Specialist businesses are defined as those which sell only one or mainly one type of food product category, as a chocolatier or sweet shop.
 We recognise that specialist shops, such as confectioners, would be unable to stop displaying food subject to the restrictions at the front of store, at end of aisles or in promotional bins, as these products are the only category of product they sell.
 However, they should still be required to comply with price promotion restrictions, and restrictions on checkout locations should apply in all stores.
 Checkout displays prompt impulse buys that are additional and on top of what consumers select from the shop floor before they head to the checkout area, so there is no need for customers to be nudged to purchase even more when they are waiting to pay.